FlyingFathead/dvr-yolov8-detection/README.md

 ## Description

 `dvr-yolov8-detection` is designed for real-time detection of humans, animals, or objects using the YOLOv8 model and OpenCV.

-It supports real-time video streams via RTMP or USB webcams, includes CUDA GPU acceleration for enhanced performance, and provides options for saving detections and logging events.
+It supports real-time video streams via RTMP or USB webcams, includes CUDA GPU acceleration for enhanced performance, and provides options for saving detections, triggering alerts and logging events.

+The video preview can be run both in a GUI window and headless on a local web server using the included Flask web server setup.

+**(New)** 🐳 A Dockerfile for Dockerized installs is also included.

 ## Features